Personal pronouns are the parts of speech we use when we talk about someone in third person. Like in the sentence below:

 Misgendering is when a person makes reference to someone as though they’re a different gender than they really are.
 It’s like someone calling your mom “mister,” or your brother “ma’am.”
 It happens when someone who isn’t a she gets called “she,” or when someone who isn’t a he gets called a “he.”
 It can happen in many different ways.
 But however it happens, it’s awkward, uncomfortable, and when it happens constantly, it’s dehumanizing.
 (It’s a big subject, and I wrote an entire article about misgendering if you want to learn more about it.)

 Some people (myself included) get misgendered even more frequently than they get gendered correctly.
 Living in a world that constantly perceives you as the wrong gender can cause extreme distress.
 The term for this sort of distress is social dysphoria.
+(Social dysphoria and body dysphoria are two ways a person can experience gender dysphoria.)

 For a lot of nonbinary people—people who are not strictly a man or strictly a woman—being misgendered and experiencing social dysphoria is often the price we pay for spending time around cisgender people.